TODAY’S READING FROM THE OLD TESTAMENT- EZEKIEL 42:1- 43:27; JAMES 5:1-20; PSALMS 119:1-16; PROVERBS 28:6-7

-He exhorts all those who suffer abuse, oppression, and persecution to be patient because the day of their vindication draws near with the return of Christ.
-The Lord of host (Sabaoth) sees every injustice, hears every prayer, and will put all right.
+He exhorts all those who suffer abuse, oppression, and persecution, to be patient, because the day of their vindication draws near with the return of Christ.
+The Lord of hosts (Sabaoth) sees every injustice, hears every prayer, and will put all right.

 These words bring those of C.S.
 Lewis in the Chronicles of Narnia to mind:

 Wrong will be right, when Aslan comes in sight,

 At the sound of his roar, sorrows will be no more

 When he bares his teeth, winter meets its death

 And when he shakes his mane, we shall have spring again.